opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

 ============

 In this tutorial we will use Python libraries to find and load Land Use and Land Cover data from the freely available `Impact Observatory Annual Land Use Land Cover <https://planetarycomputer.microsoft.com/dataset/io-lulc-annual-v02>`_ product.
-After loading the data, we will export each year of data as a Cloud Optimised GeoTIFF.
+After loading the data, we will export each year of data as a `Cloud Optimised GeoTIFF <https://cogeo.org/>`_.
 This will allow you to further view or work with the data in GIS software and other tools.

 During the tutorial, we will: